Skip to main content

 Keep on top of talk time

-Everybody’s been there, turning on Google Maps when they’ve taken a wrong turn and got lost on a stroll.
+Everybody’s been there, turning to Google Maps when they’ve taken a wrong turn and gotten lost on a stroll.
 But turning on your data or making lots of calls to the family whilst overseas could bring about big costs when you get home.

-Your phone provider will usually have a package designed for when you're travelling, but also consider hiring a secure, portable Wi-Fi device.
+Your phone provider will usually have a package designed for when you're travelling, but also consider purchasing a dedicated travel sim card or even hiring a secure, portable Wi-Fi device.
 They usually cost the same or less than a roaming package but with a much higher data limit.
 That way you can stay in touch easily, and slip it in your bag to connect to the net or Google Maps when you get lost in the back streets.